A coffee lover's guide to Costa Rica coffee

 Trevor S. ⭐️⭐️⭐️⭐️⭐️

-A strong and intense coffee suitable for all brewing methods, our Costa Rica Azalea is a beautiful example of the unique tastes that can emerge from Costa Rica.
+An intense and strong coffee suitable for all brewing methods, our Costa Rica Azalea is a beautiful example of the unique tastes that can emerge from Costa Rica.
 This single-origin, 100% Arabica roast from Costa Rica’s legendary Central Valley is intensely aromatic with sharp and vibrant acidity.

 “Lovely aroma and roast!
 Having visited Costa Rica and tried some of their coffees during the visit, I wanted to try some more on my return home.
 Found this variety on the Coffee Direct website and now I'm on my third bag.
 I like the subtle floral backdrop to the medium strength of the roast.
 Will be buying again!”